PanekJ/psInlineProgress/README.md

 ## How to use it

-See my [blog post](https://communary.net/2016/04/30/inline-progress-bar-in-powershell/) to see examples of how to use it.
+See [blog post](https://communary.net/2016/04/30/inline-progress-bar-in-powershell/) to see examples of how to use it.